MikroElektronika/mikrosdk_click_v2/clicks/proximity15/README.md

 ## Example Description

-> This example demonstrates the use of Proximity 15 click board.
+> This example demonstrates the use of Proximity 15 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which enables the sensor and sets it to long distance mode with 50ms timing budget and 100ms inter measurement periods.
+> Initializes the driver and performs the Click default configuration which enables the sensor and sets it to long distance mode with 50ms timing budget and 100ms inter measurement periods.

 ```c